jamesmcm/vopono/README.md

 current user and let vopono call sudo so that the configuration directories are correctly inferred and the final command is not run as root.

-Mullvad users can use [am.i.mullvad.net](https://am.i.mullvad.net/) to check the security of their browser's connection.

 ### Wireguard